2026 SPEAKERS

 Scott Sloan

 Scott has over 15 years of experience in sport, mental health, and international development.
 He is currently the Senior Project Manager for Mental Health at the International Olympic Committee in Switzerland, where he has worked since 2022.
-Scott lead the team culminating in the IOC’s Mental Health Action Plan, the IOC’s strategic roadmap on the topic.
-Previously, he founded and led School of Hard Knocks South Africa, a sport-for-development organization serving over 3000 South African youth.
-He has worked across South Africa, Zambia, USA and Switzerland in various nonprofit and development roles.
-Scott has received awards including the MTN Social Impact Award.
+Scott led the team culminating in the IOC’s Mental Health Action Plan, the IOC’s strategic roadmap on the topic.
+Previously, he founded and led School of Hard Knocks South Africa, an award winning sport-for-development organization serving over 3000 South African youth.
+He has worked across South Africa, Zambia, and the USA in various nonprofit and development roles.
 He holds a Master of Science in International Development from Lund University and a BA in History and Politics from Queen’s University Belfast.